Sabena: Expansion in Europe

 In Europe, Sabena opened services to Copenhagen and Malmö in 1931, and a route to Berlin was initiated in 1932.
 The mainstay pre-war airliner that Sabena used in Europe was the successful Junkers Ju 52/3m airliner.
 The airline's pre-war routes covered almost 6,000 km within Europe.
 While the Brussels Haren Airport was Sabena's main base, the company also operated services from other Belgian airports and had a domestic network that was mainly used by businessmen who wanted to be in their coastal villas for the weekend.

 In 1938, the airline purchased the new Savoia-Marchetti SM.83, a development of the S.M.
 73 with a speed of 435 km/h (270 mph), although it flew services at a cruising speed of about 400 km/h (250 mph).

 1939–1946: Wartime

 At the outbreak of World War II in 1939, Sabena's fleet totalled 18 aircraft.
 Its mainstay fleet type was the Savoia-Marchetti SM.73 airliner (it had 11 of the type) and the Junkers Ju 52/3m airliner (it had five).
 Sabena also had just taken delivery of two Douglas DC-3s.

-During the war, the airline maintained its Belgian Congo routes, but all European services ceased.
+All European services were halted on 10 May 1940.
+During the war, the airline maintained its Belgian Congo routes.